 - Suspected hormonal imbalances or a genetic/chromosomal condition

 - Substance use or medication side effects genetic Swelling

 - Ongoing Pain in the breast area

-- Tenderness or nipple discharge in one or both breasts
+- Either tenderness or nipple discharge in one or both breasts

 Dr Richard Sackelariou MBBS FRACS(Plas) is a Specialist Plastic, Cosmetic and Reconstructive Surgeon in Melbourne, Victoria and Sydney, Australia.